KaranpreetRaja/SyntaxSage/Planning Documents/PlanningDocument.md

 - **Learning Pages: As a user, I want to be able to view a programming language's documentation at a glance to learn more about what a method might do, while I am learning.
 I also want to be able to highlight certain notes and save them for later, to view them quicker.
 Priority: medium.
 Cost: 3 days.**
   - Display "Learning Pages": Give the user important documentation pertinent to the language they are learning.
 Show this information in a separate window.
 Priority: medium.
 Cost: 2 days.
   - Save Notes: Allow the user to save specified elements of the documentation to look at later.
 Store saved notes in a separate tab.
 Priority: low.
 Cost: 1 day.
-- **Daily Streaks: As a user, I want to be motivated to maintain a consistent learning schedule by keeping track of my daily learning streaks.
+- **Daily Streaks: As a user, I want to be motivated to maintain a consistent learning schedule by being rewarded for keeping daily learning streaks.
 Priority: low.
 Cost: 2 days.**
   - Streak Tracking: Implement a daily streak counter in the database that increments when the user completes lessons or practices on consecutive days.
 Award the user incentives such as special badges for maintaining it.
 Priority: low.
 Cost: 2 days.
 - **Lesson Rating: As a user, I want to be able to provide feedback on the quality of the lessons I complete, so the platform can improve its content.
 Priority: low.
 Cost: 1 day.**
   - Rating System: Add a rating feature to lessons, allowing users to provide feedback on the content's effectiveness and clarity.
 Collect user ratings and use them to inform future improvements.
 Priority: low.
 Cost: 1 day.